Apify MCP Server

 Tool: fetch-actor-details

-Get detailed information about an Actor by its ID or full name.
-This tool returns title, description, URL, README (Actor's documentation), input schema, and usage statistics.
-The Actor name is always composed of "username/name", for example, "apify/rag-web-browser".
-Present Actor information in user-friendly format as an Actor card.
-USAGE:
+Get detailed information about an Actor by its ID or full name (format: "username/name", e.g., "apify/rag-web-browser").
+This returns the Actor’s title, description, URL, README (documentation), input schema, pricing/usage information, and basic stats.
+Present the information in a user-friendly Actor card.

-• Use when user asks about an Actor its details, description, input schema, etc. EXAMPLES:
+• Use when a user asks about an Actor’s details, input schema, README, or how to use it.

 • user_input: How to use apify/rag-web-browser